Jeremiah Yates: Chartism

 During the late 1830s, Jeremiah Yates became an active follower of Chartism, a movement established in 1836, which aimed to gain political rights and influence for the working classes.
-At that time, due to the failures of the 1832 Reform Act, only 18% of the adult population of Britain were allowed to vote.
-There was also widespread poverty and unemployment and the 1834 Poor Law Amendment had deprived working people of outdoor relief, i.e., the right to receive assistance to alleviate poverty without the requirement that the recipient enter an institution.
+At that time, due to the failures of the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), only 18% of the adult population of Britain were allowed to vote.
+There was also widespread poverty and unemployment and the Poor Law Amendment Act 1834 had deprived working people of outdoor relief, i.e., the right to receive assistance to alleviate poverty without the requirement that the recipient enter an institution.
 As a result, the poor had to live in workhouses, where families were separated.
 These injustices helped the Chartist movement to gain massive support, particularly in the north of England.